aarmour/resourcery/README.md

 Creates a new request handler with the following methods:

+#### delay(interval)

+Delays the response by the specified interval, in milliseconds.

 #### respond([statusCode], data, [headers])

 Returns a response with the provided data when a matching request is found.
+The `data` and `headers` arguments accept callback functions that when called return the respective values.

 ## Convenience Methods